TABLE OF CONTENTS

 A number of issues can lead to inaccurate test results, including:

-If you suspect that you have contracted the coronavirus, and want to get tested, you will need to contact your healthcare provider or your local or state public health department.
-Because of testing limitations, there are guidelines in place for who can get tested for COVID-19.
+If you suspect that you have contracted the coronavirus, and want to get tested, you should first contact your healthcare provider or your local or state public health department.

-Individuals who display any of the following symptoms of severe illness should seek medical attention immediately:
+According to the World Health Organization (WHO), individuals who are experiencing the following severe symptoms should seek medical attention immediately:

 Read more: When to Get Tested for COVID-19